 - The SIG 11 Coordinator represents the Special Interest Group on Administration and Supervision within the ASHA Board of Special Interest Group Coordinators.

 - The Coordinating Committee responds to ASHA requests for input regarding policy, guidelines, committees, and other issues.

 - Affiliates have the opportunity to provide input to the SIG leadership and ASHA.

-Ex Officio: Silvia Quevedo, Associate Director, Academic Affairs and Research Education, ASHA
+- Ex Officio: Judith F. Blackburn, Associate Director, Academic Affairs and Research Education, ASHA

 View the Editorial Board Roster for Perspectives of the ASHA Special Interest Groups .

 Professional Development Committee

 - Cara Lindsay Knobelauch, Professional Development Manager

 - Samantha Jane Dalessio, Editor

 Liaisons to the ASHA Board of Directors